yyu233/StudyNote/Work/Gain.md

 Work:
 1. Learnt from senior engineer: for fixing bugs or solve a problem, try to see if there is a pattern.
 2. Read the history of commits may give you some hints.
 3. Whenever stuck at something, ask for help.
 Always utilize resources around you.
+Know the right person who may help you find the solution.
+Don't ask for help randomly.
 4. Listen how other engineer communicate.
 Catch the technical key terms and remember.
 5. Deploying changes on real machine.
 Check the environment required.
 6. A product can use other company's product.
 There may need a conversion between different company products.